-Losing weight quickly can leave skin sagging.
-Baggy, excess skin is a nightmare for anyone that has worked really hard to improve their health.
-However, if you lose weight gradually, you can tone the muscles beneath the skin to offer a firmer look.
-Exfoliating and buffing away your older skin cells is a good idea, but doing this to excess can lead to sores and infection.
-You might even damage your skin.
-If you know you want to lose weight quickly, use quality moisturisers to help skin stay hydrated and supple.
+Losing weight quickly can leave skin lacklustre.
+However, if you lose weight gradually, you can tone the muscles beneath the surface to offer a firmer look.
+Exfoliating and buffing away your older skin cells is a good idea, but doing this to excess can lead to sore and dehydrated skin.
+You might even damage it.
+If you know you want to lose weight quickly, use quality moisturisers to help, skin stay hydrated and supple.

 Healthy lifestyles do support healthy skin.
 A good diet can nourish the skin from the inside.
 Plenty of exercise can help release toxins and clear pores.
 But it is the increased heart rate from regular exercise that might give the impression your skin is firming up.
 As your circulation improves, excess fluid from around the eyes and along your jowls is swept away.
 The colour of the skin in these areas improves with the increased blood flow too.
 Does your skin look firmer when you work out?